The Cabaret

-The Cabaret, formerly the American Cabaret Theatre, is one of four professional theatres in Indianapolis, founded January 9, 1988 and located for many years in the Athenæum.
-It is a cabaret theatre, typically doing only one "book" show a season, which has included Evita, Little Shop of Horrors (with elements from the movie added), and even the spoken play, A Streetcar Named Desire.
+The Cabaret (formerly the American Cabaret Theatre) is one of four professional theatres in Indianapolis, Indiana, United States.

+Established on January 9, 1988, the nonprofit cabaret theatre, typically doing one "book" show a season, which has included Evita, Little Shop of Horrors (with elements from the movie added), and even the spoken play, A Streetcar Named Desire.
 Most of its productions center on a theme and are assembled with interstitial material by founder and artistic director Claude McNeal.
 It has primarily used a stock company of actors including Shannon Forsell (who eventually replaced McNeal as artistic director and CEO), Brenda Williams, Jeff Owen, Tim Spradlin, and Gary DeMumbrum.
 Jane Lynch, Alan Cumming and Leslie Odom Jr. have all performed there.